Parsing and evaluating problems¶

 values would be lists of decision variable values with a single value for

-each sample (length of each list in this example would be four).
+each sample (length of each list in this example would be five).

 Then we would define the decision variable dict and call the evaluate method as follows.